← Back to Home

 3. Interact with your Kindle:

-The Kindle screen displays in your browser window.
-Click anywhere to control your Kindle—tap buttons, turn pages, or automate actions.
+The Kindle screen displays in your browser.
+Click anywhere to control—tap buttons, turn pages, automate actions, or test scripts.

 Tips & Troubleshooting